 This camp sounds like it was an eye-opening experience for the students.
 In order to qualify for Social Security Disability Insurance (SSDI) benefits, the Social Security Administration (SSA) requires applicants to show that they cannot do work because of their medical conditions.
 We suggest visiting our FAQ page if you have questions about SSDI benefits.

 If you have questions about disability benefits or are unsure if you qualify, contact a Tulsa Social Security Disability attorney.
-We offer free consultations, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.
 Contact us today to learn more about your rights.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability attorneys